zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 The recent Forbes article ([Vibe Coding Will Break Your Company](https://www.forbes.com/sites/jasonwingard/2026/04/23/vibe-coding-will-break-your-company/)) warns that vibe coding goes beyond a software-development trend: it is also a stress test for organizational judgment.
 LLMs and agentic AI can generate code quickly, but the results may bypass the slower systems that normally protect production environments.

 From an engineering perspective, this is analogous to the gap between day-1 creation and day-2 operation.
-A working prototype proves that something can be built; it does not however show whether the system, or its deployment into an existing environment, is secure, maintainable, observable, recoverable, or auditable.
+A working prototype proves that something can be built; it does not however show whether the system and its deployment into an existing environment is secure, maintainable, observable, recoverable, or auditable.

 The issue is therefore not AI-assisted development itself, but treating generated output as if they are production-ready.